 Background and History

-Although the Peace Dollar series has a number of significant conditional rarities, the 1928 Peace Dollar (Buy on eBay) is widely recognized as the key date.
+Although the Peace Dollar series boasts a number of significant conditional rarities, the 1928 Peace Dollar (Buy on eBay) is widely recognized as the classic key date coin.
 With 360,649 pieces struck at the Philadelphia Mint, the issue marks the lowest mintage of the series and carries a premium across all grade levels.
 The issue becomes particularly scarce above the gem grade level.

-The mintage levels for various issues of the Peace Dollar series were heavily influenced by the impact of the Pittman Act.
-Enacted in 1918, this act authorized the melting of up to 350 million silver dollars for conversion to bullion and sale to Great Britain or for use in the production of smaller denomination silver coins.
+The mintage levels for various issues of the Peace Dollar series were heavily influenced by the Pittman Act of 1918.
+This act authorized the melting of up to 350 million silver dollars for conversion to bullion and sale to Great Britain or for use in the production of smaller denomination silver coins.
 The same quantity melted was required to be replaced with newly minted silver dollars produced from the output of American mines.
-Ultimately a quantity of 270,232,722 silver dollars, were later required to be replaced with newly minted coins produced from the output of American mines.
+Ultimately a quantity of 270,232,722 silver dollars were melted, which meant the same quantity needed to be minted in the years following the war.

 Finest Known and Values

-The highest reported auction price for the 1928 Peace Dollar was $48,875 paid in 2011 for a PCGS MS66 example carrying the Jack Lee pedigree.
+The highest reported auction price for the 1928 Peace Dollar is $48,875 paid in 2011 for a PCGS MS-66 example carrying the Jack Lee pedigree.
 The same coin sold for the lower price of $39,950 at its next auction appearance in 2015.
 Recent prices for other high-grade examples include separate sales of PCGS MS-66 graded coins at $33,600 in 2019 and $26,400 in 2020.
 Offerings at this grade level are relatively infrequent with only a few opportunities per year.

-Sales occur much more frequently at the MS-65 grade level, and prices can vary widely based on the eye appeal and other attributes of the particular coin.
+Sales occur much more frequently at the MS-65 grade level, and prices can vary widely based on the eye-appeal and other attributes of the particular coin.
 At the lower end, some examples have sold for just above $2,000.
-At the higher end, an example graded PCGS MS65+ with CAC verification reached an auction price of $12,000 in 2020.
+At the higher end, an example graded PCGS MS-65+ with CAC verification reached an auction price of $12,000 in 2020.